-The briefest of trots round the battlements will serve as a breathtaking introduction to this ancient city.
+The briefest of trots round the battlements will serve as a breathtaking introduction to the ancient city of Dubrovnik.

 Largely uninhabited and with tourist facilities limited to a handful of shoreline restaurants and the odd yachting berth, the Kornati represent the Adriatic at its most untouched.